Ward Family Summer Student Research Program

 The Ward Family Summer Student Research Program is a highly prestigious student experience offered by the Bloorview Research Institute (BRI) giving undergraduate students an opportunity to experience a unique interdisciplinary mentorship within the field of childhood disability and developmental differences research.

 Successful incumbents will work with a BRI scientist and their team on a research project, participate in lunch and learns and other activities to enhance both their training and research experience.
-The program will culminate with an opportunity for students to showcase their work at the 18th annual Anne & David Ward Summer Student Research Day, which will be held this year on July 23, 2024.
+The program will culminate with an opportunity for students to showcase their work at the 19th annual Anne & David Ward Family Summer Student Research Day, which will be held on July 22, 2025.
+To learn about the previous Ward Research Day, click here.

 The program is generously supported by the Ward Family Foundation.